kodematthieu/personal-website/README.md

 # Systematic Synthesis

-This project is the digital portfolio for Matthieu Kodama, developed with SvelteKit and managed by Bun.
+This project is the digital portfolio for Karel Matthieu Logro, developed with SvelteKit and managed by Bun.

 ## Creating a project